Measuring Geopolitical Alignment and Economic Growth

-Figure~\ref{fig:sanctions_horse_race} presents striking evidence for the primacy of comprehensive geopolitical relations over categorical sanctions measures.
-Panel (a) demonstrates remarkable stability in the geopolitical relations effect: the impulse response peaks at approximately 28 log points after 7 years in both specifications, with nearly identical trajectories throughout the 15-year horizon.
-The confidence intervals overlap almost perfectly, indicating that sanctions exposure provides minimal additional information once we account for our comprehensive measure.
-This stability suggests that our event-based approach already captures the economically relevant variation associated with sanctions through the diplomatic deterioration that precedes, accompanies, and follows their imposition.

-Panel (b) tells a dramatically different story for sanctions.
-The univariate specification (solid line) shows sanctions reducing GDP by approximately 10 log points on impact, with effects persisting but gradually attenuating over time.
-This immediate impact reflects the direct economic disruption from trade embargoes, financial restrictions, and technology controls.
-However, the joint specification (dashed line) reveals substantial changes: the immediate impact shrinks to approximately 6 log points---a 40\% reduction---and the effect becomes statistically insignificant after year 8.
-The confidence intervals widen substantially, reflecting the reduced precision once we control for the broader geopolitical context.
-By year 10, the sanctions coefficient is economically small and statistically indistinguishable from zero.
+Figure~\ref{fig:sanctions_horse_race} presents the results.
+Panel (a) confirms that controlling for sanctions has minimal impact on the geopolitical alignment effect, with both specifications peaking at 26--27 log points around year 7--8.
+Panel (b) shows that sanctions reduce GDP by approximately 10 log points at the trough (year 3), but the joint specification attenuates this by roughly 30\%, with the effect approaching zero by year 10.
+This attenuation indicates that our event-based measure already captures the broader diplomatic deterioration surrounding sanctions.

-\paragraph{Comprehensiveness of Event-Based Measures} Our event-based approach captures not only formal sanctions announcements but also the entire diplomatic ecosystem surrounding them.
+\paragraph{Comprehensiveness of Event-Based Measures} Our event-based approach captures formal sanctions announcements alongside the diplomatic context surrounding them.
 Sanctions rarely emerge suddenly; they typically follow an escalating pattern of diplomatic tensions, failed negotiations, and deteriorating bilateral trust.
 Our measure incorporates diplomatic protests, recalled ambassadors, suspended cooperation agreements, cancelled summits, hostile rhetoric, and other negative events that precede formal economic restrictions.
 Similarly, it captures the diplomatic efforts at sanctions relief, negotiated settlements, and gradual normalization that may follow.
 By incorporating this full spectrum of interactions, our measure subsumes much of the information content in binary sanctions indicators while providing additional variation from the broader relationship context.